jessm12/tekton-pipeline-runner/README.md

 # knative-pipeline-runner

-Example code to create Knative pipelines and resources (currently just a git and image resource with unique names) dynamically, for example in response to receiving a Github webhook event such as a push.
+Example code to create Knative PipelineRuns and resources (currently just git and image PipelineResources with unique names) dynamically, for example in response to receiving a Github webhook event such as a push.

 ## Prerequisites